BigLMatt/Automatic-KU-Leuven-VPN-login/README.md

 Other stability issues may be solved by **checking if the ivanti secure access path references correctly to the one on your PC**.
 The speed of the different actions can be slowed to 0.5 for stability if the clicks are too fast.
 The actions can also be sped up to 2 times normal speed.

+If the recognition does succeed but the wrong place is clicked (consistently), then for small errors the relative position inside the window can be tweaked.

 ## Order of operations

 ### User has manually logged into toledo